 ALRB Sacramento Headquarters Office New Location

 The Agricultural Labor Relations Board's Sacramento Headquarters Office moved to a new location effective May 1, 2013.
-We are now located at 1325 J Street, Suite 1900, Sacramento CA 95814-2944, across from the Sacramento Convention Center and near the Sheraton Hotel.
+The office is now located at 1325 J Street, Suite 1900, Sacramento CA 95814-2944, across from the Sacramento Convention Center and near the Sheraton Hotel.
+Telephone and fax numbers remain the same.

 Office of Administrative Law Approves Regulations To Implement Senate Bill 126